libxml-raku/LibXML-raku/doc/XPath/Context.md

     Registers an extension function `$name ` in `$uri ` namespace.
 The arguments of the callback function are either simple scalars or `LibXML::* ` objects depending on the XPath argument types.

     The function must return one value: Bool, Str, Numeric, LibXML::Node (e.g. Document, Element, etc.), LibXML::Node::Set or LibXML::Node::List.
-For convenience, types: List, Seq and Slip can also be returned array references containing only [LibXML::Node ](LibXML::Node ) objects can be used instead of an [LibXML::NodeList ](LibXML::NodeList ).
+For convenience, types: List, Seq and Slip can also be returned array references containing only [LibXML::Node ](LibXML::Node ) objects can be used instead of an [LibXML::Node::Set ](LibXML::Node::Set ).

   * unregisterFunctionNS